lgray52/Engineering4_Notebook/README.md

 ## Morse Code 2

 ### Description & Code
 This assignment extends the translation of morse code into transmission by blinking an LED.
+The length of the blink for a dash has to be three times longer than a dot.

 [Link to Code](https://github.com/lgray52/Engineering4_Notebook/blob/main/raspberryPi/grayMorseCode2.py)